fybrik/fybrik/site/docs/tasks/control-plane-security.md

 If you are using a private CA, Fybrik requires a copy of the CA certificate which is used by connector/manager to validate the connection to the manager/connectors.
 If no private CA certificates are provided then the system CA certificates are used, otherwise the private CA certificates replace the system CA certificates.

-For each component copy the CA certificate into a file named ca.crt and use kubectl to create the tls-ca secret in the fybrik-system namespace.
+For each component copy the CA certificate into a file and use kubectl to create or patch the tls-ca secret in the fybrik-system namespace.
+In the following example ca.crt file is used to create the secret:

 ```bash
 kubectl -n fybrik-system create secret generic tls-ca \